 Solidatus is sometimes perceived as only a Data Lineage tool, however, it is much more than a single metadata management function - designed to be a collaborative intellectual property store that enables a business to capture, store and disseminate knowledge across the entire organisation.
 Building context bridges between the business and technology enabling purposeful use of data to drive insight and differentiation.
 Transparency for all is paramount.

-To learn more about the Solidatus Data Catlog download our Factsheet.
+To learn more about the Solidatus Data Catlog, read our Webpage and download our Whitepaper and Factsheet.